tsung1029/osiris-code.github.io/quickstart/index.md

 ## 2. Configure and compile the code

-In the `config` folder of the OSIRIS source tree look for a file with a configuration similar to the system you are using (e.g. `osiris_sys.linux.gnu` for a Linux system using gnu compilers).
+In the `config` folder of the OSIRIS source tree, look for a file with a configuration similar to the system you are using (e.g. `osiris_sys.linux.gnu` for a Linux system using gnu compilers).
 Edit that file so that it matches your particular configuration (e.g. path to the MPI installation).
 You can also set more advanced compilation options (e.g. use single or double precision).

 Once you have created the configuration file you can now configure compilation using the `configure` command at the top of the OSIRIS source tree.
 For example, if you are using the `osiris_sys.linux.gnu` configuration file and you want the 2D version of the code you would do: